Here are more detailed answers from Dr. Reeves about how prolotherapy and related treatments can give you Real Hope for effective pain relief.

 Dr Reeves: Dextrose has now been shown in randomized/masked clinical trials at the orthopedic laboratory research lab at Mayo Clinic to increase ligament size and strength, even without inflammation.
 Stains for cartilage after knee injection have indicated some stimulation of cartilage growth.
 Recent studies have shown a rapid analgesic effect of dextrose without use of anesthetic.
 Ligament and tendon cells cannot take in dextrose across their cell membrane without producing special proteins called growth factors.
 Physicians or others who make a comment about dextrose being a placebo are best considered (kindly speaking), “literature challenged” and should spend more time looking at evidence-based basic science literature.
 See research tabs for more information.

-Q: What about bone on bone arthritis?
+Q: What about bone-on-bone arthritis?

 Dr. Reeves: We treat bone on bone arthritis for three primary reasons.